Whittier College grew from the academy and was chartered by the State of California in 1901 with a student body of 25.

 During the 1920s Whittier became an athletic powerhouse in California, playing teams from institutions its own size, as well as universities such as USC, UCLA, and Cal Berkeley.
 This decade also marks the first foreign national enrollee: a woman student from Russia.

 During the 1930s, the College acquired the Mendenhall building, originally belonging to the Elks Lodge.
 That building housed the administrative offices and the library.
-It was during this decade the college began to detach itself from the control of the Quaker Yearly Meeting, becoming fully independent by the end of the 1930s.
-It was also during this time that Whittier's most famous alumnus, Richard Millhouse Nixon, spent his four undergraduate years making an indelible mark on the College's history—as a founding member of the Orthogonian Society, as a well-liked student body president, a strong performer in the debate club, and as a football player on the Poet team, albeit one that spent much of his sports career good-naturedly on the bench.
+It was during this decade the College began to detach itself from the Quaker Yearly Meeting, becoming fully independent by the end of the 1930s.
+It was also during this time that Whittier's most famous alumnus, Richard Milhous Nixon, spent his four undergraduate years making an indelible mark on the College's history—as a founding member of the Orthogonian Society, as a well-liked student body president, a strong performer in the debate club, and as a football player on the Poet team, albeit one that spent much of his sports career good-naturedly on the bench.

 In the 1940s, World War II and the call to enlist caused the college-bound and college-enrolled male population to sharply decline; so much so that Whittier College agreed to absorb the entire student body of neighboring Chapman University.
-Service projects and service clubs, focusing on aiding and comforting soldiers oversees and training in domestic camps, sprung up on the Whittier campus; these efforts included a toy, clothing, and candy drive for children in Japanese American Internment camps.
+Service projects and service clubs, focusing on aiding and comforting soldiers oversees and training in domestic camps, sprung up on the Whittier campus; these efforts included a toy, clothing, and candy drive for children in Japanese-American internment camps.
 As the war ended and veterans returned home, Whittier College's enrollment lists once again swelled.
-This began a prosperous time for the College, and a construction boom soon followed.
+This began a prosperous time for the College and a construction boom soon followed.